docksal/docksal/docs/xdebug.md

 `xdebug` extension is disabled by default as it causes about 20% performance hit.

-There two variants: you can use xdebug for debuging requests from browser or you can debug requests from console (for example Drush commands).
+There are two ways of using xdebug, for debugging requests from browser or for debugging cli scripts (for example Drush commands).

-For configuration first variant use **Prerequisites** and **Setup**.
+To configure debugging in browser follow **Prerequisites** and **Setup**.

-For configuration second variant use **Setup for console php**.
+To configure debugging of cli scripts follow **Setup for console php**.

 ## Prerequisites